FarronF/limerick-council-meetings/meetings/2023/07/11-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes of Monthly Meeting - 13th June 2023 - Monthly Meeting of Municipal District of Adare-Rathkeale - 11th July 2023.md

 plant room upgrades and procurement of an operator to manage the centre when works

 are complete and the centre reopens for business.
-The Meetings Administrator concluded--- 2
+The Meetings Administrator concluded
+---
+2

 that for the meantime the centre will remain closed until these necessary works are